gneverov/circuitpython/README.md

 - `machine.PioStateMachine`: Replaces the `rp2.StateMachine` for accessing the RP2040's PIO hardware.
 The class is redesigned to better support asynchronous operations.
 The ability to implement all PIO applications in Python is a goal for this redesigned class.

-- `network`: This module from MicroPython has been removed.
-Networking is now hard-coded to only support lwIP.
+- `network`: Networking is now hard-coded to only support lwIP.
+This module has been repurposed to access LwIP functionality that's not already in the `socket` module, such as managing network interfaces.
+See network configuration [guide](/network.md) for more details.

 - `network_cyw43`: This subcomponent of the network module still exists as a way to configure the cyw43 network device (e.g., tell it which wifi network to connect to).
+It is called the `cyw43` module and is available as a dynamically loadable extension module.
 The wifi scan method has be updated to use FreeRTOS instead of polling.

 - `os`: The MicroPython VFS implementation is moved to the C layer as an add-on [library](/ports/rp2/newlib/README.md) to Picolibc.
 This allows interoperation of the filesystem between MicroPython and C, including the mounting of block devices, and redirecting stdio through character devices.
 This module also contains the dynamic linking API and other functionality from the base C library.